*Updated May 13th, 2025

 Your insurance provider will:

-• Inspect damage
+• Inspect the vehicle

 • Review repair estimates